Logo with geometric shapes and text "Case Study: Adapt"

 Case Study: Adapt™ aims to inspire a new architectural era—one that merges timeless design with climate resilience.
 By developing build-ready, stylish, and sustainable residential designs, the program seeks to reinforce Los Angeles as a community-centered, accessible, and forward-thinking city.

 • Exactly eighty years ago, the mid-century Case Study Program (1945–1966) launched in Los Angeles as a groundbreaking architectural initiative led by Arts & Architecture magazine.
-It commissioned visionary architects—such as Richard Neutra, Charles Eames, and Pierre Koenig—to design and build innovative, affordable homes that responded to post-war housing needs.
+It commissioned visionary architects—such as Richard Neutra, Charles & Ray Eames, and Pierre Koenig—to design and build innovative, affordable homes that responded to post-war housing needs.
 Many of these houses still stand today, including the iconic Eames House (#8) and Stahl House (#22), showcasing open floor plans, new materials, and seamless indoor-outdoor living that shaped modern residential design.

 Now, Case Study: Adapt™ (CSA) applies the same experimental ethos to create resilient, stylish homes for today’s climate challenges.
 While the original program redefined modernist design in Los Angeles, CSA explores sustainable solutions for contemporary needs, proving that exceptional architecture remains vital across generations.